Merchant Terms and Conditions

 Welcome to FasaPay

 By becoming a FasaPay Merchant, you are deemed to have known and agreed to be bound by the terms and conditions issued by FasaPay.
-If you do not agree to these terms and conditions, you are expected to stop using the service as FasaPay Merchant.
+If you do not agree to this terms and conditions, you are expected to stop using the service as FasaPay Merchant.
 FasaPay Merchant is fully responsible for the account access and password used.
-Violation of these Terms and Conditions is an act against the law based on applicable law and/or the governing law and regulations.
+Violation of this Terms and Conditions is an act against the law based on applicable law and/or the governing law and regulations.

 FasaPay urges FasaPay Merchant to pay attention to the following points: